-Construction of any of the project alternatives would require temporary use of land outside the permanent rights-of-way for construction laydown and staging areas that mobilize personnel, stockpile materials, and store equipment for building the HSR or related improvements.
+Construction of any of the project alternatives would require temporary use of land outside the permanent rights-of-way for construction laydown and staging areas that mobilize personnel, stockpile materials, and store equipment for building HSR or related improvements.
 All of the alternatives would include staging areas, ranging from less than an acre to almost 40 acres.
 A total of seven temporary precasting yards, ranging in size from approximately 11 to 78 acres, are proposed.
 These would be needed under Alternatives 1 and 3 for the casting, storage, and preparation of precast concrete segments for the viaduct structures; temporary spoil storage; workshops; and temporary storage of delivered construction materials.
 Alternatives 2 and 4 would require fewer precasting yards because of the smaller number of aerial structures.
 The precasting yards would include concrete batching and steel fabrication activities.
 Field offices and temporary jobsite trailers would also be located at the staging areas.
-The amount of construction with the design variants would be essentially the same as the alternatives without the DDV and the TDV.
 A detailed description of construction activities is provided in Chapter 2, Alternatives.